Pituitary Tumors Overview

-A pituitary tumor is an abnormal growth of cells within or around the pituitary gland, a pea-sized organ located at the base of the brain and behind the bridge of the nose.
+A pituitary tumor, or pituitary adenoma, is an abnormal growth of cells within or around the pituitary gland, a pea-sized organ located at the base of the brain and behind the bridge of the nose.
 The pituitary gland is referred to as the “master gland” because it monitors and regulates bodily functions through the hormones that it produces.

 Most pituitary tumors are non-cancerous growths called adenomas, which do not spread to other parts of the body.
 However, pituitary adenomas can cause the pituitary gland to produce too many or too few hormones, causing a variety of symptoms.
 Large pituitary tumors, or macroadenomas, can put pressure on nearby nerves, regions of the brain, or the pituitary gland itself.